Los Angeles Dodgers Tickets

 The Dodgers' rivalry with the New York Yankees is rooted in their shared history of epic World Series battles, especially during the mid-20th century.
 Though interleague play is less frequent, their meetings carry the weight of historic significance and national attention.

 The Dodgers' schedule is packed with exciting matchups.
-Here’s a look at some key games to circle on your calendar:
+Here’s a look at some key home games to circle on your calendar.
+Visit GreatSeats.com for a full list of the Los Angeles Dodgers 2025 schedule.

 Ticket prices for Los Angeles Dodgers games can vary based on the date, opponent, and seat location.
-On average, Dodgers ticket prices range from $50 to $250 per ticket.
+On average, Dodgers ticket prices range from $35 to $300 or more for seats close to home plate.

 Dodger Stadium, nestled in the heart of Los Angeles' Chavez Ravine, is an iconic landmark and the home of the Los Angeles Dodgers since 1962.
 Renowned as the largest MLB stadium by capacity, it offers fans an unmatched experience with stunning views of the city skyline, mountains, and the Pacific Ocean.
 The stadium seamlessly blends history and modernity, featuring state-of-the-art amenities while preserving its mid-century charm.